A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-Typically, in SISR, we often need to train specific models for different upsampling factors and it is difficult to arise at the expectation that a model can be applied to multiple upsampling factors.
-To solve this issue, some models have been proposed for multiple upsampling factors, such as LapSRN~\cite{lai2017fast}, MDSR~\cite{lim2017enhanced}, and MDCN~\cite{li2020mdcn}.
+\textbf{Multi-factor Learning:} Typically, in SISR, we often need to train specific models for different upsampling factors and it is difficult to arise at the expectation that a model can be applied to multiple upsampling factors.
+To solve this issue, some models have been proposed for multiple upsampling factors.
+Surprisingly, researchers found that this method can fully exploit the inter-scale correlation between different upsampling factors, which can further improve model performance.

 In LapSRN~\cite{lai2017fast}, LR images are progressively reconstructed in the pyramid networks to obtain the large-scale results, where the intermediate results can be taken directly as the corresponding multiple factors results.
 In~\cite{lim2017enhanced}, Lim \emph{et al.} found the inter-related phenomenon among multiple scales tasks, i.e., initializing the high-scale model parameters with the pre-trained low-scale network can accelerate the training process and improve the performance.
 Therefore, they proposed the scale-specific processing modules at the head and tail of the model to handle different upsampling factors.
 To further exploit the inter-scale correlation between different upsampling factors, Li \emph{et al.} further optimized the strategy in MDCN~\cite{li2020mdcn}.
 Different from MDSR which introduces the scale-specific processing strategy both at the head and tail of the model, MDCN can maximize the reuse of model parameters and learn the inter-scale correlation.